×

 • Romans 4:25

-Abraham was credited as righteous because of his faith.
-If we have faith that Christ died for our sins and was raised from the dead and that alone can make us right in the sight of God we also will be counted as righteous.
+Abraham was credited as righteous in God’s sight because of his faith.
+If we have faith that Christ died for our sins and was raised from the dead, we also will be counted as righteous.

 Paul brings the promise to Abraham, the father of all who believe, right to our doorstep.
 If Abraham is the father of all who believe, then God will give to those who believe in Him the same thing God gave Abraham: God will count the one who believes His promise as righteous before Himself.
 What exciting news this is, and the news is ancient.
 This is how God dealt with mankind from the very beginning.
 God wants us to believe Him.

 That is why Jesus had to become a human Himself.
-Jesus took on all our sins (2 Corinthians 5:21) so that we could become righteous.
-The way this occurs is simply for us to believe that God came as a man, died on our behalf, and rose from the dead in victory over sin and death.
-The promise of God is that if we believe His promise to us of forgiveness and a new life, then God will grant it to us, He will “count” us righteous just as He did for Abraham.
+Jesus took on all our sins so that we could become righteous (2 Corinthians 5:21).
+We can be declared righteous in God’s sight simply by believing that God came as a man, died on our behalf, and rose from the dead in victory over sin and death.
+The promise of God is that if we believe His promise to us of forgiveness and a new life, then God will grant it to us; He will credit us as righteous just as He did for Abraham.

 Biblical Text